LexieFlock/bootcamp-challenge1/README.md

 WHEN I view the image elements

-THEN I find accessible alt attributes (wip)
+THEN I find accessible alt attributes (done)

 WHEN I view the heading attributes

-THEN they fall in sequential order
+THEN they fall in sequential order (done)

 WHEN I view the title element

-THEN I find a concise, descriptive title
+THEN I find a concise, descriptive title (done)